UK Defense Secretary Gavin Williamson fired over Huawei leak

 "The Prime Minister's decision has been informed by his conduct surrounding an investigation into the circumstances of the unauthorized disclosure of information from a meeting of the National Security Council."

-In April, UK newspaper the Daily Telegraph reported that Britain would allow Huawei access to parts of the country's 5G mobile network, such as antennae and other "noncore" infrastructure, despite warnings from May's cabinet ministers and the US.
+The Daily Telegraph's leaked story was controversial because of allegations by some Western countries, including the United States, that Huawei products could be used by China for spying.

+Huawei, the world's largest supplier of telecom equipment, has repeatedly denied the accusations.
+While Australia has already barred its equipment from the country's 5G networks, Huawei has fought hard to convince the United Kingdom that its products are safe for use.

-An inquiry was launched by Cabinet Secretary Mark Sedwill after the information from the secret discussions on April 23 was published in the paper.
+Following the leak, an inquiry was launched by Cabinet Secretary Mark Sedwill after the information from the secret discussions on April 23 was published in the paper.

 In a letter to Williamson, May said it was an "extremely serious matter, and a deeply disappointing one."